jorgebucaran/fisher/README.md

   ...
 ```

-Get detailed information about a plugin.
+Query the index using regular expressions.

 ```
-fisher search shellder
+fisher search --name~/git-is/
-> shellder by simnalamburt
-Powerline prompt optimized for speed github.com/simnalamburt/shellder
+git-is-dirty       Test if there are changes not staged for commit git-is-empty       Test if a repository is empty git-is-repo        Test if the current directory is a Git repo git-is-staged      Test if there are changes staged for commit git-is-stashed     Test if there are changes in the stash git-is-touched     Test if there are changes in the working tree
 ```

-Search plugins using tags.
+Search using tags.

 ```
 fisher search --tag={git,test}
   ...
-* fishtape           TAP producing test runner git-branch-name    Get the name of the current Git branch git-is-repo        Test if the current directory is a Git repo git-is-dirty       Test if there are changes not staged for commit git-is-stashed     Test if there are changes in the stash ...
+  * fishtape         TAP producing test runner git-branch-name    Get the name of the current Git branch git-is-dirty       Test if there are changes not staged for commit git-is-empty       Test if a repository is empty git-is-repo        Test if the current directory is a Git repo git-is-staged      Test if there are changes staged for commit git-is-stashed     Test if there are changes in the stash git-is-touched     Test if there are changes in the working tree ...
 ```

 The legend consists of:

-* `*` The plugin is currently enabled
+* `*` The plugin is enabled
 * `>` The plugin is a prompt
 * `@` The plugin is a symbolic link